jeydevv/MonkeModMenu/README.md

 A mod for the amazing game Gorilla Tag
 ### Please note: this mod will NOT work on public servers

+## Whats new:
+- Turn Off Tag Freeze button
+- Can use more than 1 option at a time

 ## To install:
 ### If you have BepInEx
 Simply download the dll [Click here to download](https://github.com/jeydevv/MonkeModMenu/releases/download/1.2.0.0/WristMenu.dll), then move "WristMenu.dll" into your BepInEx/plugins folder in your game directory